 There is a limit of one reservation per household (same address or computer) on the first day reservations go on sale.
 After the first day if there are any reservations remaining, then patrons can purchase as many reservations as they want.
 Ticketmaster will sell one-half the reservations per day on its web site and one-half at the call-in center.
 There are no physical tickets issued.
 Photo ID of the reservation holder will be required at the gate, and all parties on that reservation must enter at the same time.

-Float tubes, canoes, and kayaks are permitted, but a reservation is still required.
+Float tubes, canoes, and kayaks are permitted, but a reservation is still required and no motors are permitted on these.
 Rental boats are 14 feet long and come with 8.0 horsepower motors.
 Patrons can bring their own motor, maximum size 25 horsepower.
 Maximum capacity is four people.

 Barrett Junction Road is closed.
 From Interstate 8, take the Japatul Valley Road exit and turn right, turn left on Lyons Valley Road, and travel 6 miles to gate.
 From state Route 94, turn left on Honey Springs Road, turn right on Lyons Valley Road, and travel 1.7 miles to the reservoir gate.